Gzh0821/pvzg_site/src/en/guide/mod/format.md

 </script>

 > [!warning]
-> The following tutorial is only applicable to version `0.3.X`.
+> The following tutorial only works for versions `0.3.X`.

 > [!important]
 > In the tables, attributes in _italics_ are fields that are not recommended to be modified.
-Modifying them may cause the game to crash or not run properly.
+Modifying them may cause the game to crash or bug out.

 <ins class="adsbygoogle"
      style="display:block"